rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 ### 4.1.11 Subclasses in the E/R Model

 Often, an entity set contains certain entities that have special properties not associated with all members of the set.
-If so, we find it useful to define certain special-case entitiy sets, or `subclasses`, each with its own special attributes and/or relationships.
+If so, we find it useful to define certain special-case entity sets, or `subclasses`, each with its own special attributes and/or relationships.
 We connect an entity set to its subclasses using a relationship called `isa`.

 An `isa` relationship is a special kind of relationship, and to emphasize that it is unlike other relationships, we use a special notation: a triangle.